amolakamel/madar/README.md

 To provide a supportive experience that combines guidance, community support, and continuous encouragement to help users stay committed to their recovery and personal growth journey.

 ---

-## Brand Concept

-The visual identity of **MADAR** is inspired by:

-- **Circles and orbits** → representing continuity, connection, and emotional support.
-- **Connected hands or human figures** → symbolizing unity, support, and companionship.
-- **Negative space and bird symbolism** → expressing freedom, healing, hope, and transformation.

-The minimalist design approach reflects simplicity, trust, comfort, and humanity.

----